FixedEffects/InteractiveFixedEffectModels.jl/README.md

-The idea is to directly minimize the sum of residuals.
+This package estimates factor models by minimizing the sum of residuals through an optimization algorithm.
 This yields four main benefits compared to a traditional eigenvalue decomposition:

 1. estimate unbalanced panels, i.e. with missing (id x time) observations.
 	An alternative would be the EM algorithm, which replaces iteratively missing values by the predicted values from the factor model until convergence.
 In my experience however, the EM algorithm is generally slower to converge.